-2 Which of these words and phrases are connected with climate change?
-Check the meaning of any words you don't know in the Activity Book Glossary or in a dictionary.

-global warming greenhouse gases drought flood atmosphere rise in temperature rise in sea levels melting ice damage to crops
+Which of these words and phrases are connected with climate change?
+Check the meaning of any words you don't know in the Activity Book global warming greenhouse gases drought flood atmosphere rise in temperature rise in sea levels melting ice damage to crops

-- 3 Listen to the radio programme.
-What is the difference between weather and climate? - 4 📢 Listen again and answer the questions. - 1 What is the main idea of the audioscript? - 2 What is described as a 'giant blanket of air'? - 3 What negative impact can weather have on Earth? - 4 What causes global warming?
+- Listen to the radio programme.
+What is the difference between weather and climate? - 4 (1) Listen again and answer the questions. - 1 What is the main idea of the audioscript? - 2 What is described as a 'giant blanket of air'? - 3 What negative impact can weather have on Earth? - 4 What causes global warming?
 What can people do to reduce it? - 5 What do you think will happen to the world's climates in the future?